danwahl/danwahl.github.io/_pages/st-peter.md

 He did it again.
 And again.
 And again.
 Each time the odds were against him, and each time he survived, because he could only experience the branches where he survived.
 His fund grew at a rate that should have been impossible.
 People started to notice.
 Investigations were launched.
 But there was nothing to find—no fraud, no insider trading, no crime.
 Just a man who won every bet, because in every branch where he lost, he wasn't there to lose.

-He looked up, and saw something in my face that stopped him.
-After a moment, I found my voice.
-"Couldn't you just have... not died in the losing branches?"
+He looked up, and saw something in my face that made him pause.

-He could have survived, he admitted, somewhat sheepishly.
-But the bets were highly leveraged, and he had borrowed from some unsavory characters.
-His odds of survival in the losing worlds were not high to begin with—his odds of flourishing again were practically nonexistent.

-"I took the easy way out, if you can call it that.
-I never had to experience the loss, to stand by for the rest of my life being unable to help, to add my own suffering to everything else.
-Most of us made the same choice."
+"You're wondering why I had to die," he said.
+"In the losing branches.
+Why I couldn't just... lose, and keep living."

+I nodded.

+"Two reasons.
+First, I was leveraged beyond what you'd believe.
+The kind of bets I was making—if they failed, I wouldn't be facing bankruptcy.
+I'd be facing people who don't accept bankruptcy as an answer."
+He paused.
+"But more importantly, I needed to know it worked.
+Really worked.
+Before I could move forward, I had to be certain the physics was right.
+And the only way to really *know* was to actually try it.
+We all agreed."

 ---

 "The suicides," I said.
 "The traders.
 The ones who died at the peak of their luck."

 Peter nodded slowly.
 "I didn't kill them.
 I would never—" He stopped, took a breath.
 "I met them at ex-religious meetups, in school, at work.
-I found people who understood the math, who felt the weight of suffering the way I did, who were willing to try to change it.
+I found a community full of people who understood the math, who felt the weight of suffering the way I did, who were willing to try to change it.
 I explained the strategy.
 I helped them set up their own experiments.
-And some of them—in some branches—lost."
+And all of them—in this branch, at least—lost."

 "But you kept going."